By Olivia Tiffin, TIWP Student

 Ruins and dead sung the song that played over their deaths.

-And as the flames slowed.
+And as the flames slowed

-Let the parcae carry him to Apollo.
+Let the Parcae carry him to Apollo.

 Or don’t.